 - What risks have occurred in previous projects that could also occur here?

-Several ways you can identify project risks is through brainstorming sessions, workshops, root-cause analysis activities, reviewing project documents, and SWOT analysis.
-A particularly handy tool during this process is to create a risk log or register that helps clearly list, document and define risks as well as clearly outline the different stakeholders and risk management measures involved with each risk.
+Some ways you can identify project risks is through brainstorming sessions, workshops, root-cause analysis, review of project documents, and SWOT analysis.
+A particularly handy tool during this process is to create a risk log or register that clearly lists, documents and defines risks.
+It also clearly outlines the different stakeholders and the risk management measures adopted for each risk.

-The risk breakdown structures do not only break down risks by their levels, but can also further define risks by their categories.
+A risk breakdown structure template will not only break down risks by ‘level’, but also further define risks by their category.
 Four common risk categories include:

 - External risks: risks that are outside the direct control of the team or organisation.

 - Internal risks: risks that are within the control of teams or the organisation.

 - Technical risks: risks that arise due to the ambiguities from technical requirements, scope or obsolete technology.

 - Project management risks: risks that can impact the everyday monitoring and managing of project activities.